oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelJAX_GettingStarted/README.md

 JAX is a high-performance numerical computing library that enables automatic differentiation.
 It provides features like just-in-time compilation and efficient parallelization for machine learning and scientific computing tasks.

-This sample code shows how to get started with JAX in CPU.
+This sample code shows how to get started with JAX on CPU.
 The sample code defines a simple neural network that trains on the MNIST dataset using JAX for parallel computations across multiple CPU cores.
 The network trains over multiple epochs, evaluates accuracy, and adjusts parameters using stochastic gradient descent across devices.

 ## Prerequisites